processone/rtb/README.md

 ### Unique identifier

 The symbol '*' is replaced by a positive integer.
-The integer is guaranteed to be unique within the whole duration of the running benchmark.
+The integer is guaranteed to be unique within the benchmark lifetime.
 Note that the integer is **not** guaranteed to be monotonic.
 Patterns with such identifiers are supposed to be used to mark some content as unique for further tracking (in logs or network dump).